DimWebDev/legal_expert_mcp_server/README.md

 ### Claude Code

-> [!NOTE] > **MCP prompts are temporarily not supported in Claude Code.** While the server can be installed and connected successfully, the prompt slash commands are not currently working as expected.
-For full functionality, please use **VS Code** or **Cursor** instead.

-To add the Legal Info MCP Server to Claude Code (connection only):
+To add the Legal Info MCP Server to Claude Code:

 ```bash
 # Basic installation using npx inside a directory